Updated July 2026

 Colonial buildings are pretty and characterful – here as well as in Vietnam and Ghana and so on, but they should also remind you of the earlier foreign powers in that country and the often not-so-pretty history.

 Not too many cemeteries are worth writing about.
-But a few like Père Lachaise in Paris or the Jewish cemetery in Prague are worth it.
+But a few like Père Lachaise in Paris (which you can read about in 5 Dark Tourism Sites in Paris, France) or the Jewish cemetery in Prague are worth it.
 And then this.
 I remember this strange experience vividly.
 It’s listed in the Atlas Obscura as well.

 The actual name of this place is Cementerio la Reina – the queens cemetery.
 It’s the city’s oldest cemetery and you find many Spanish soldiers buried here.

 It’s also the only cemetery in Cuba, still with burial niches, where also the bees are nestling.
 This because of the high groundwater level.
-As we clearly could see… Creepy, sad and evocative at the same time.
+As we clearly could see… It felt eerie, melancholy and strangely beautiful all at once.
 (But I also work in a place with 2000 dead people under it, so it clearly speaks to me).

-We took a horse carriage back from the cemetery having a kid along.
-It was actually illegal for the poor guy to pick us up.
+We took a horse carriage back from the cemetery since our son was tired out.
+It was actually illegal for the poor guy to pick us up, but fortunately he did so anyway.
+I am happy he did not get caught and fined.
 This was before Castro died, it became easier for regular people to have a small tourism business.

 Strolling along the water on a fine promenade with the wind blowing in the palm tress and little houses in pink or green greeting you.
 Not at all what I had expected in Cienfuegos.
 Maybe because we had bad weather in Havana, this Malecón really ensnared me.